 The safest way to be protected is to have the COVID-19 vaccine if it’s offered to you.

-Myth 3: You’ll get COVID-19 fit you have the vaccine
+Myth 3: You’ll get COVID-19 if you have the vaccine

 No, this isn‘t possible because the vaccines do not include the live COVID-19 virus.